13 Influential Impressionist Paintings

 This painting is less well-known to many Americans, but no less important to the Impressionist movement as a whole.
 It’s influential because of its joyful and vibrant depiction of everyday life.
 The painting perfectly represents a busy and bustling scene.

-Renoir's use of warm colors and energetic brushstrokes captured the spirit of a summer evening in Paris and the piece has become an iconic representation of Impressionist painting’s focus on modern life.
-You can feel the life and energy within the oil painting
+Renoir paintings use warm colors and energetic brushstrokes to capture the spirit of a summer evening in Paris and the piece has become an iconic representation of Impressionist painting’s focus on modern life.
+You can feel the life and energy within the oil painting.

 3. The Cradle (1872) by Berthe Morisot